CYShapland/CorTest/README.md

 Within the manuscript, for one sample test we have used package `psych` for Steiger and Bartlett's test.
 However there was an error in Jennrich, we have modified it in `cortest_jenn.R`.

-Folder `Simulation code` provides R code for simulated data of each scenarios within our manuscript and supplementary materials.
+Folder `R/Simulation code` provides R code for simulated data of each scenarios within our manuscript and supplementary materials.

 ## Citation